Women-of-DotNet/WODNworkshops/TextAdventureGame/README.md

 ## Other types

 The next type we are going to look at is *int* which is short for integer (a whole number).
 Let's start by asking the user for a number.
+We can add this after our existing code.

 ```csharp
 Console.WriteLine("How many people are joining you on your adventure - including yourself?
 There must be at least one of you to start the adventure!");